hauptmedia/zeebe-cloudevents-gateway/README.md

 # Zeebe Cloudevents Commands

 This Cloudevents gateway consumes the following Cloudevents via the integrated http listener.
-Any Cloudevent with a request type produces the corresponding response Cloudevent on the originating channel.
+Any Cloudevent with a request type produces the corresponding response Cloudevent on the originating channel (e.g. as HTTP response).
 This is basically a thin translation layer for the Zeebe gRPC gateway protocol.

 | Message Type                                                | Json Schema                                                                                                                         |